History Files

 To mark his treaty with Chandragupta in 305 BC, in which he ceded all Greek possessions to the east of Kabul, Seleucus Nicator imprinted some of his coins with an Indian elephant.
 Chandragupta gifted him with 500 real elephants which he used to great success against his Greek rival, Antigonas, the following year

 The council of ministers consisted of three to twelve members, each being the head of a department.
 Then there was the state council which could have twelve, sixteen or twenty members.
-Besides, there was the bureaucracy consisting of the 'Sannidhata' (head of the treasury), 'Samaharta' (chief revenue collector), 'Purohita' (head priest), 'Senapati' (commander of the army), 'Pratihara' (chief of the palace guard), 'Antarvamisika' (head of the harem guards), 'Durgapala' (governor of the fort), 'Antahala' (governor of the frontier), 'Pair' (governor of the capital), 'Nyayadhisha' (chief justice), and 'Prasasta' (police chief).
-Then there were the 'Tirthas' and 'Amatyas', ie. officers in charge of accounts (controlled by the chief minister, 'Mahaamatya') of the treasury, records, mines, mints, commerce, excise, agriculture, tolls, public utilities, armoury, etc.
+The stare bureaucracy consisted of the 'Sannidhata' (head of the treasury), 'Samaharta' (chief revenue collector), 'Purohita' (head priest), 'Senapati' (commander of the army), 'Pratihara' (chief of the palace guard), 'Antarvamisika' (head of the harem guards), 'Durgapala' (governor of the fort), 'Antahala' (governor of the frontier), 'Pair' (governor of the capital), 'Nyayadhisha' (chief justice), and 'Prasasta' (police chief).

 The civil courts were called 'Dharmasthiya' and criminal courts were called 'Kantakshodhana'.

 Arthashastra stresses an efficient espionage system.
-Spies operated not only in the city but outside, in foreign regions, as well.
+Spies operated not only in the city but outside, in foreign regions as well.

 The defence forces consisted of the navy, infantry, cavalry, war chariots and the war elephants.